Editar

 Step 2: Create the new record

 The response received from InitializeFrom function consists of values of mapped columns between the source table and target table and the GUID of the parent record.
-The column mapping between tables that have a relationship is different for different tables and is customizable, so the response from InitializeFrom function request may vary for different organizations.
+The column mapping between tables that have a relationship is different for different tables and is customizable, so the response from InitializeFrom function request will vary for different organizations.

 Other property values can also be set and/or modified for the new record by adding them in the JSON request body, as shown in the following example: